Minimum measurements quantum protocol for band structure calculation: Conclusion

 \section{Conclusion}

-In this work, we introduced a constant measurement protocol for the Variational Quantum Deflation algorithm applied to tight-binding Hamiltonians.
+In this work, we introduced a constant measurement protocol for the Orthogonal-Ansatz Variational Quantum Eigensolver algorithm applied to tight-binding Hamiltonians.
 By exploiting symmetry properties, we demonstrated that the number of required global measurement settings can be reduced to a constant three, independent of system size.
 This represents a substantial reduction in measurement overhead compared to conventional approaches that scale linearly with the number of qubits.
-As benchmarks, we have shown the performance of our approach for two tight-binding models: a three-qubit model of a two-dimensional CuO$_2$ square lattice with a three-atom basis, and a four-qubit model of a two-dimensional bilayer graphene system.
-We have also demonstrated the stability of the measurement protocol by estimating the Pauli correlators $C_{jl}$ with the same parity indices $j,l$ for the qubit models ranging from 4 to 14.
+As benchmarks, we have shown the performance of our approach for three tight-binding models: a three-qubit model of a two-dimensional CuO$_2$ square lattice with a three-atom basis, a four-qubit model of a two-dimensional bilayer graphene system, and a ten-qubit three-dimensional diamond silicon structure.
+We have also demonstrated the stability of the measurement protocol by estimating the Hamiltonian cost function independently of the optimization loop and calculating the standard deviations across the band structure.
+We found that our constant protocol can estimate the cost function with greater precision than conventional methods, particularly for larger systems (e.g., $N>3$).
+However, on some occasions, the non-linearity of the product rule in Eq. \eqref{eq.prod_rule} can significantly amplify noise, especially in regimes with low shot counts.

-Although classical simulations of tight-binding models remain more efficient in absolute terms, our results highlight one key advance for variational quantum algorithms in the NISQ era: measurement overhead need not scale with system size.
-While the present benchmarks focus on tight-binding models, which remain efficiently simulable classically, the constant-measurement protocol itself is entirely general and does not scale with system size, a feature not seen in previous measurement schemes.

-Finally, it is worth emphasizing that the constant-measurement protocol succeeds here because we restricted ourselves to a single-particle ansatz.
-However, the method used suggests that with reasonable limitations within the Hamiltonian, such as fixing particle number in the Hubbard model or other strongly correlated systems, will also enable substantial reductions in measurement overhead, scaling with the remaining complexity of the Hamiltonian rather than with its size.
-Although the exact extent of reduction in these cases remains to be investigated, this work lays the foundation for future exploration of efficient measurement protocols in more strongly correlated quantum systems.
+Finally, we have shown how the protocol can be generalised to construct the exact many-body eigenstates for the non-interacting multi-orbital Hubbard model.
+By mapping the system to momentum space, the many-body initialisation collapses to independent blocks requiring only $O(N)$ circuit depth and zero scaling overhead with respect to the total crystal size $L$.
+This state can subsequently be mapped directly into real space via a hardware-level Fermionic Fast Fourier Transform (FFFT) circuit, offering a highly scalable initialisation framework for downstream interacting quantum algorithms while completely bypassing long-range Jordan-Wigner string penalties.

 \bmhead{Data availability} Data for these experiments is available in Ref. \cite{quantum_vqd}.

 \bmhead{Code availability} Code for these experiments is available in Ref. \cite{quantum_vqd}.